troplolBE/bettercorrectors/PEDAGO.md

 Small document which is going to describe the way I worked on the project, my toughts and my reflexions during the codig process.

+## Disclaimer

+_This document contains all my toughts and the way I processed during the development of the program.
+Dome of the things listed below may not be in the code or may be completely different but I decided nt to remove anything for educational purpose.
+For real working of the code please refer to the comment in the code itself which are complete and comment the final code_

 ## Definition of a bad evaluation

 First of all, what is a bad evaluation ?
 I see the following scenarios: